suryaansh001/devoryx/README.md

 ## 🚀 Overview

-Devoryx is a technology solutions company specializing in AI & ML implementations.
+Erebor is a technology solutions company specializing in AI & ML implementations.
 This project serves as our digital presence, featuring:

 - **AI & ML Solutions**: Custom machine learning models and intelligent automation
 - **Web Development**: Modern web applications and systems